Grounding Gaps in Language Model Generations: Analyzing Grounding Acts in LLMs

 \subsection{Simulation Method}

 We start with a conversation $C_{1..N}$ consisting of $N$ ordered role utterance pairs $(r_t, u_t)$.
 Each of our selected datasets has two unique roles, expert and listener.
-Since LLMs generally play the role of an expert listener, we focus on simulating the expert.
+Since LLMs are generally leveraged for the role of an expert listener, we focus on simulating the expert.
 Given this setup, our simulation process generates controlled counterfactual messages $g_t$ for each $u_t$.

 Concretely, to simulate an utterance at timestep $t$, we extract all messages until $t$: $C_{1...{t - 1}}$.
 Then, we input this context into a selected LM (\texttt{LM($C_{1...{t - 1}}$)}), along with a high-level instruction (e.g. \textit{Roleplay a therapist}).
 The LM then generates the next message, offering a counterfactual to the human ground truth.
 Using this process, each ground truth utterance $u_t$ from our selected datasets has a controlled, LM-generated counterpart $g_t$, conditioned on the \textit{same} conversational history.
 Figure \ref{fig:example_interact} summarizes this process.